-Students in the Faculty of Economics learn about the mechanisms of economic activity and business organization in a globally interdependent world.
-Educational policy is focused on nurturing students’ability to put their acquired knowledge to practical use in society.
+Students in the Faculty of Economics learn about the mechanisms of business organization and economic activities that are reciprocally connected on a global scale.
+The Faculty's educational policy is focused on nurturing students’ability to put their acquired knowledge to practical use in society.

-The goal is to develop businesspeople with an understanding of the basics of economics, business administration and commercial science, balanced by the capacity for practical application, who can shoulder responsibility for economic activity while adopting a broad perspective.
+Its goal is to develop broad-minded professionals, who can shoulder responsibility for economic activity in the future, equipped with an understanding of the basics of economics, business administration, and commercial science, balanced by the capacity for practical application.

-This course focuses on economic conditions in various countries and the theoretical underpinnings of trade and international finance.
+Students in this course learn economic conditions in various countries along with the theoretical and actual underpinnings of trade and international finance.